vultr/vultr-cli/README.md

 docker run -e VULTR_API_KEY vultr/vultr-cli:latest instance list
 ```

-This assumes you've already set the environment variable in your shell enviroment, otherwise, you can pass it in via `-e VULTR_API_KEY=<your api key>`
+This assumes you've already set the environment variable in your shell environment, otherwise, you can pass it in via `-e VULTR_API_KEY=<your api key>`

 ## Using Vultr-cli